 Efforts were made to make Luke Wadding a cardinal, but his enemies prevented it.
 He was by far the strongest advocate of the Irish cause in Rome and met with several popes to push the issue.
 He was so effective that generations later his spirit lived on in the Irish college.

 In the late 19th century, Sir George Errington was sent by British Prime Minister William Gladstone to Rome to explain the Irish question and ask for support for the British position.

 He came back empty-handed, however, explaining that the Irish politicians in Ireland were utter moderates compared to the priests and staff at the Irish College.

 His legacy has come down the ages to us.
-In 1900, his portrait and part of his library were placed in the Franciscan convent on Merchant's Quay in Dublin and his life story was written by Francis Harold, his nephew.
+In 1900, his portrait and part of his library were placed in the Franciscan convent on Merchant's Quay in Dublin.
+His life story was written by Francis Harold, his nephew, in the 17th century.

 * Originally published in 2015.